sointangho-dot/PopSubsSpeed/README.md

 ## Description

 PopSubs is a simple Android application developed in Kotlin to load local WebVTT (`.vtt`) **and SubRip (`.srt`)** subtitle files and display the subtitle cues synchronized with a simulated playback timer.
-This app includes playback controls with Material icons, seeking via a Material Slider, screen awake functionality during playback, and a floating overlay window feature.
+This app includes playback controls, seeking, screen awake functionality during playback, and a floating overlay window feature.

 ## Features